Textualize/textual/docs/guide/CSS.md

 ## Combinators

 More sophisticated selectors can be created by combining simple selectors.
-The rule that combines selectors is know as a _combinator_.
+The logic used to combine selectors is know as a _combinator_.

 ### Descendant combinator